Dual inheritance theory: Social learning and cumulative cultural evolution

 In DIT, the evolution of culture is dependent on the evolution of social learning.
 Analytic models show that social learning becomes evolutionarily beneficial when the environment changes with enough frequency that genetic inheritance can not track the changes, but not fast enough that individual learning is more efficient.
 For environments that have very little variability, social learning is not needed since genes can adapt fast enough to the changes that occur, and innate behaviour is able to deal with the constant environment.
 In fast changing environments cultural learning would not be useful because what the previous generation knew is now outdated and will provide no benefit in the changed environment, and hence individual learning is more beneficial.
 It is only in the moderately changing environment where cultural learning becomes useful since each generation shares a mostly similar environment but genes have insufficient time to change to changes in the environment.
-While other species have social learning, and thus some level of culture, only humans, some birds and chimpanzees are known to have cumulative culture.
+While other species have social learning, and thus some level of culture, only humans show evidence of cumulative cultural evolution.
 Boyd and Richerson argue that the evolution of cumulative culture depends on observational learning and is uncommon in other species because it is ineffective when it is rare in a population.
 They propose that the environmental changes occurring in the Pleistocene may have provided the right environmental conditions.
 Michael Tomasello argues that cumulative cultural evolution results from a ratchet effect that began when humans developed the cognitive architecture to understand others as mental agents.
 Furthermore, Tomasello proposed in the 80s that there are some disparities between the observational learning mechanisms found in humans and great apes - which go some way to explain the observable difference between great ape traditions and human types of culture (see Emulation (observational learning)).